Failed real estate exam 3 times? Here’s what to do

 How to Improve Your Study Habits for Better Results

-You might say, “I studied for a whole month and I still failed, this test is impossible”.
-But that’s not the truth.
+You might say, “I studied for a whole month, and I still failed; this test is impossible.”
+But time alone isn’t the answer — strategy matters just as much.
 When you’re studying, the amount of time you reserve for it is as important as the way you do it.
 So let’s see more effective study strategies that you can try.

-• Use active recall and spaced repetition: You can do this with flashcards.
-It’s the perfect method for really learning all terms and concepts that you will need, plus, it improves long-term retention and reduces cramming.
+- Use active recall and spaced repetition: You can do this with flashcards.
+It’s the perfect method for really learning all the terms and concepts that you will need, plus, it improves long-term retention and reduces cramming.

 Track your progress: Use a performance tracker to monitor growth and know when you’re truly ready for the real test.